-Why is learning is important for how we
+Why is learning is important for how we approach complex needs?

-With our learning partners at Newcastle Business School, the core facilitation team have developed a learning plan which recognises the need to capture information from a multitude of stakeholders to be able to tell our collective story of change with absolute authenticity.
+With our learning partners at Newcastle Business School, the core facilitation team have developed a learning plan which recognises the need to capture information from a multitude of stakeholders.
+This means we can tell our collective story of change with absolute authenticity.